-Each of these data compression softwares has their own strengths and weaknesses.
-It is quite possible that different softwares support a different set of algorithms so if you are particular about which compression algorithm to use, then verify that your software supports it.
+Each of these data compression software has their own strengths and weaknesses.
+It is quite possible that different software support a different set of algorithms so if you are particular about which compression algorithm to use, then verify that your software supports it.
 Also, some algorithms perform better on some file types than on others.

-As they are several softwares for compressing files and directories, I will cover just a few of them which are more popular.
-Some of these softwares do only compression and some of them does only archiving or bundling while others does both.
+As they are several software for compressing files and directories, I will cover just a few of them which are more popular.
+Some of these software do only compression and some of them does only archiving or bundling while others does both.
 The software that you want to use will depend very much on your requirements.

 Gzip adds a header/footer and a checksum to the deflate compression, hence it is slightly slower than the pure vanilla deflate compression.
 This is also one of the preferred compression method used for http file transfer, the other being Deflate.

 bzip2 is an open-source implementation of the Burrows-Wheeler algorithm.
 It is again a pure compressor like gzip, so you could use it with tar to achieve the archiving capabilities.
 It compresses better than gzip in most cases but is more resource intensive in terms of time and CPU.